nhsconnect/ITK3-FHIR-eDischarge/pages/design/build_replacment.md

 - Composition.identifier@value on new document - UUID of new document
 - Composition.relatesTo.code@value fixed value of "replaces" - added to the new document
 - Composition.relatesTo.targetIdentifier@value = UUID of original document - added to the new document

-Replacements **MAY** be done more than once and the new document always refers to the previous document multiple replacements **SHOULD** be avoided due to complexity of maintaining the audit trail etc.

 ## Example of Use of relatesTo Element ##